 The unique features of this course include:

-This multidisciplinary course aims to equip you with an understanding of the impact of cancer on the individual, family and society, and to apply key theories and concepts to these topics.
+This approach aims to equip you with an understanding of the impact of cancer on the individual, family and society, and to apply key theories and concepts to these topics.

 The course is modular in structure with four compulsory modules:

 You will also have the opportunity to select an additional two optional modules to suit the individual focus of your studies.
-Optional Modules (20 M Level credits) you may choose include:
+Optional modules (20 level 7 credits) you may choose include:

 The final award depends upon the number of modules you take.
 A PGCert requires the successful completion of three modules and the PGDip requires the successful completion of six modules.
 The MSc requires the successful completion of nine modules, which must include an advanced research methods module and a dissertation (triple module).

 Always verify the dates on the programme website.